 As such, we put together a list of the 10 best reads from this month that educate and inform readers about how to uplift women in the workforce.
 Highlights from this month include:

-Getting women leaders' voices heard
+- Getting women leaders' voices heard

 Check out all that and more below!